-for the short term or long term?
+To the short term of long term.

 Reflection:

 Group discussion notes:

 Session 2: How do Siblings Impact our Lives Sibling Warmth and Conflict Interaction and Discussion Questions

 While conflict may be common in sibling relationships, positive qualities such as warmth, support, play, help, and disclosure are also characteristics of these connections.